 Now, some of you are probably reading this and thinking, “spot on!”

-But when I later began to interrogate this line of reasoning, the foundation began to shake.
+But when I later began to interrogate this line of reasoning, the foundation began to crack.
 It seemed that I was resting my arguments on an unsubstantiated surface.
-Agreeing to the fact that discrimination was wrong regardless of whoever was concerned, my stating that issues that touched on sexuality, leadership, social etiquettes, and religion was based on one’s own view; was groundless.
+Agreeing to the fact that discrimination was wrong regardless of whoever was concerned, my stating that issues that touched on sexuality, leadership, social etiquettes, and religion was based on one’s own view; was ambiguous and without support.

 Think of it this way, since I was arguing that the Muslim was right, the Buddhist was right, the Christian was right, the Jew was right, typically everybody was right.
 Then, this made truth relative.

 If the Buddhists believed that following the eightfold path was the correct way to attain the infinite or to reach God, then, they were right.
 And if the Christians believed that Jesus was the right way to reach God, they were right too.
 Therefore, if the Satanists believed as well that the worship of Satan was the right way to reach God, they were right also.

 Since according to my argument, the truth was relative and reality was subjective, I could not later come and say to the Satanist, “wait a minute here pal!
 Your way is wrong!
 The Muslim and the Christian way are better or somewhat more acceptable than what you believe.”
 This would make my whole argument a sham.
 If I accepted all the other religions and rejected the Satanist, I was contradicting myself.
 The Satanist, had as much right to believe in what he believed and I had no business telling him his way was wrong.